Hay'at Tahrir al-Sham: Children as victims and forced participants of war

 According to reports by the U.S. Department of State, HTS committed severe violations of children's rights, exploiting them in ways that contravene international law.
 These reports alleged that HTS used children as human shields, suicide bombers, child soldiers, and executioners, forcing them into violent roles in the conflict.

 Economic views

-The HTS supported and advocated for protectionism and free market policies.
+HTS has supported and advocated for protectionism and free market policies.
 The group was pro-tariffs and pro-price controls.
-The HTS favored the Turkish lira over the Syrian pound in order to reverse the economic damage of the pound's severe depreciation.
-The economy of Idlib under the rule of the HTS got described by Ahmed al-Sharaa as a free market model.
-The HTS weighted Islamic capitalism.
-The HTS's Islamic economic model is seen as closer to capitalism than communism, but with a strong social welfare system, some other describe it as economic system in some ways similar to the one of Erdoğan.
-The Islamic capitalism of the HTS also got described as pro-liberal economics or even as neoliberal.
+HTS favored the Turkish lira over the Syrian pound in order to reverse the economic damage of the pound's severe depreciation.
+The economy of Idlib under the rule of HTS was described by Ahmed al-Sharaa as a free market model.
+HTS weighted Islamic capitalism.
+HTS's Islamic economic model is seen as closer to capitalism than communism, but with a strong social welfare system, some other describe it as economic system in some ways similar to the one of Erdoğan.
+The Islamic capitalism of HTS also got described as pro-liberal economics or even as neoliberal.